This article will cover how to record calls on Microsoft Teams with the Marvin bot. You’ll learn how to invite and admit the bot to meetings.

 You'll see a confirmation screen if you accept.

 To save call recordings to your repository, you need to invite the Marvin bot to your Microsoft Teams meetings.
-The bot is a silent digital participant that records, transcribes and summarizes your interview.
+The bot is a silent digital participant that records, transcribes, and summarizes your interview.

-Record an ongoing meeting
+Invite the bot to an ongoing meeting

 This option is helpful when you need to instantly add the bot to a meeting.

 If your Outlook calendar is integrated, Marvin will automatically detect that you are in a meeting.
-Select "Record & take notes".
+Select Record & take notes.

 Then select the project where you want to store this call.

-Add your meeting link.
-If the call has already begun, you'll find it under the "People" tab.
-Click "Share invite" to copy the link.
+If the call has already begun, you'll find the meeting link under People.
+Click Share invite to copy the link.

 You can also copy the link from your Outlook calendar.